 • The defendant's actions were intentional.

 As you can see, the common elements to prove a charge of embezzlement leave a lot of room open for your defense.
 The government has the burden to prove all the elements of this crime under the laws of your state.
 However, it doesn't hurt to have a proactive defense that establishes facts disproving the elements.
-The key is having a strong and trusted advocate by your side.
-Get started today by contacting a criminal defense lawyer near you for a free case review.
+The key is having a strong and trusted advocate by your side, namely a criminal defense attorney.